 - Supports multiple Linux Kernel versions for Arch

-- Perfect for new users wants to experience and learn Arch with KDE Plasma
+- Perfect for new users who wants to experience and learn Arch with KDE Plasma

 - Fairly new Linux Distribution and community supported

-- Difficult to commit to this distribution if you are an organization planning to adopt KDE Plasma with this flavor for multiple installation units.
+- Difficult to commit to this distribution if you are an organization planning to adopt KDE Plasma with this flavour for multiple installation units.

 7. MX Linux KDE Edition

-MX Linux is a Linux distribution that is based on Debian’s Stable branch.
-Debian is a Universal Linux Operating System which is the father of Ubuntu and all derivatives.
-It’s the core of all those Linux distribution and very stable.
-It rarely breaks and give you an unstable system.
-With that power of Debian, MX Linux brings its own flavors by providing its in-house utilities and packages.
-It’s KDE edition is perfect for all users and specially if you want a stable KDE Desktop which runs for years.
-But you may not get the latest technology immediately, as Debian’s release cycle is slower in terms of years.
-That means, to get the latest KDE plasma technology, you may need to wait 1.5 to 2 years.
+MX Linux is a Linux distribution based on Debian’s Stable branch.
+Debian is a Universal Linux Operating System, the father of Ubuntu and all derivatives.
+It’s the core of all those Linux distributions.
+It rarely breaks and gives you an unstable system.
+With the power of Debian, MX Linux brings its flavours by providing its in-house utilities and packages.
+Its KDE edition is perfect for all users, especially if you want a stable KDE Desktop which runs for years.
+But you may not get the latest technology immediately, as Debian’s release cycle has been slower for years.
+That means that to get the latest KDE plasma technology, you may need to wait 1.5 to 2 years.

-- Can be suitable for systems where stability trumps the latest features
+- It can be suitable for systems where stability trumps the latest features

 - Suitable for new users and advanced ones